 5’ x 5’ = 25 square feet

-The hand-held chuppahs that I have been renting for more than ten years now have canopies that are 5’ x 5’ or 5.5’ x 5.5’.
+The hand-held chuppahs rentals that I have been offering for more than ten years now have canopies that are 5’ x 5’ or 5.5’ x 5.5’.
 The 5-foot-square size works wonderfully for intimate ceremonies and small or informal spaces like backyards, restaurants, museum spaces, and –on more than one occasion—zoos.

 If you want more people from the wedding party standing under the chuppah during the ceremony, or the wedding is especially formal, or you’d like a chuppah that will create drama through its size, you might want something larger, like 7’ x 7’ or 8’ x 8’.
 Eight-foot square chuppah canopies are fairly popular, primarily because the chuppah frames available through synagogues and other organizations are often this size.